Do you fall in love a little too easily?

 Sex triggers the release of bonding hormones and these can seriously mess with your thoughts toward someone.

-You can become more infatuated with them and tell yourself that you are falling in love with them when it’s really only lust.
+You can become more infatuated with them and tell yourself that you are falling in love with them when it’s really only lust and not necessarily love.

-So try to resist the temptation for as long as possible.
+So try to resist the temptation for as long as possible—it’s best to take things slow.

 12. Learn to recognize your emotions.